maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/forensic_probe.md

 - `scenarios`: per-scenario records with observations and temp file hashes.
 - `analysis`: statistical summaries with leakage flags.
 - `report_artifacts` *(optional)*: emitted when `--render-plots` is used; records the CSV path, generated plot paths, and any notes (e.g., missing matplotlib).
+- `forensic_report` *(optional)*: emitted when `--render-report` runs successfully (or fails); captures the downstream report status, output path, and command.

 When `--render-plots` is enabled, the script writes an `analysis_summary.csv` containing the key statistics for each scenario pair and produces grouped `|t|` charts (time/cpu/rss) across the probed security categories, styled to match the category-floor benchmark graphs.
 A `captions.md` file is emitted alongside the PNGs.
 Artifacts live under the directory supplied via `--plot-dir` or, by default, alongside the JSON output under `<stem>_report/`.

+If `--render-report` is supplied, the probe automatically runs `tools/forensic_report.py` against the generated JSON (after writing it) and records the resulting status/path back into the JSON under `forensic_report`.
+Adjust the downstream behaviour with `--report-format`, `--report-output`, and `--report-options`.

 ### Example command